 In conclusion, IRSN considers that, from the safety and radiation protection point of view, assessment of the impact on the facilities and the transport activities participating to the French fuel cycle, of the current managements of nuclear fuels and those envisaged until 2030, does not reveal major technical difficulty for this period.
 This is due to the absence of any significant change in the management of fuels.
 However the provisions planned by the operators to cope with the expected saturation of certain storage facilities (depleted uranium, spent fuel assemblies, etc.) must be deployed according to the planned schedule.

 The study of prospective scenarios considering a reduction of nuclear-sourced electricity in application of the TECV law shows that the shutdown of reactors loaded with MOX fuels can induce a short-term saturation of spent fuel storage facilities.
 Evaluations carried out by IRSN confirm the conclusions of EDF.
 However a scenario including the shutdown of reactors loaded only with UOX fuels could delay or even prevent the saturation of spent fuel storage facilities.
 IRSN also underlines the importance of examining the impact on the fuel cycle of the shutdown of reactors.
-This exam has to be carried out in application of the TECV law.
+This exam has to be carried out considering the Multi annual energy plan Decree to be released in summer in application of the TECV law.

 The study of operational dysfunctionings for each stage of the fuel cycle constitutes a first exercise that is globally satisfactory.
 Nevertheless the study needs to be pursued in order to reinforce the robustness of the French fuel cycle.
 IRSN considers that the operators will have to evaluate the duration of unavailability of each workshop of the facilities of the fuel cycle which would lead to block the operation of the fuel cycle and, on this base, to identify the possible parries to put in place.